bhaaskara/InterviewQA/kubernetes_QA.md

 mentioning or using node selector label in POD. using POD affinity

-## how to check what are the activities performed by the container while creating the pod ?
+## how to check what are the activities performed by the container while creating the pod?
 by checking the logs

-## how to get IP of a POD
+## how to get IP of a POD?
 `kubectl get pods -o wide`

 ## Job should be terminated after 40 secs